dappvibe/defi-lp-manager/src/services/telegram/README.md

 ### Implementation Details

-The bot implementation uses `Throttler` utility to:
+The telegram implementation uses `Throttler` utility to:

 1. Limit overall API requests to stay under Telegram's rate limits
 2. Add special handling for message edits, which have stricter rate limits